Agnès Pannier-Runacher: Early life and education

-Pannier-Runacher was born as the daughter of a top executive at oil company Perenco.
+Pannier-Runacher was born in Paris, Ile-de-France on 19 June 1974.
+Her father was an executive at Perenco, an oil-and-gas company.
 She is a graduate of HEC Paris (1995), Sciences Po and the École nationale d'administration (ENA), where her classmates included Alexis Kohler.
+She describes her family's political outlook as "centre-left".

 Civil service career

 Pannier-Runacher joined the French Civil Service in 2000.
 She first worked at the Inspection générale des finances and then joined the Assistance Publique – Hôpitaux de Paris in a managerial role from 2003 to 2006.
 In 2006 she joined the Caisse des dépôts et consignations as deputy director in charge of strategy and finances.
 In 2009 she became executive director of the Strategic Investment Fund.

 Business career

 Pannier-Runacher joined the private company Faurecia in 2011.
 In 2013 she became deputy director at the Compagnie des Alpes in charge of development and performance of skiing and leisure centers.

 Political career

 Pannier-Runacher was an early supporter of Emmanuel Macron during the 2017 French presidential election and is a member of the La République En Marche! party.
+Pannier-Runacher was a candidate in the 16th arrondissement of Paris in the 2020 municipal elections but was ultimately defeated.
+In early 2021, she announced her candidacy in that year's elections for the Regional Council of Hauts-de-France.
+In January 2022, Pannier-Runacher and Élisabeth Moreno jointly published a book on feminism.
+She was elected as the member of the National Assembly for the Pas-de-Calais's 2nd constituency in the 2024 legislative election, succeeding Jacqueline Maquet.